kuzzleio/documentation-old/src/sdk-reference/memory-storage/expireat.md

 ## Callback Response

-Returns a boolean specifying if the operation was successful or not
+Returns a boolean specifying if the operation was successful or not.